AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 In this case, the behavior is the same as in the C declaration above.

-Modular types are useful for bitwise operations, which is a typical application for unsigned integers in C. In Ada, you can use operators such as :ada:`and`, :ada:`or`, :ada:`xor` and :ada:`not`.
+Modular types, unlike Ada's signed integers, also provide bit-wise operations, a typical application for unsigned integers in C. In Ada, you can use operators such as :ada:`and`, :ada:`or`, :ada:`xor` and :ada:`not`.
 You can also use typical bit-shifting operations, such as :ada:`Shift_Left`, :ada:`Shift_Right`,